Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Results and discussion

+The upper panels of Fig.~\ref{fig2:Mg} show that all three microscopic models give similar results for $\cal J$.
+This means that QRPA correlations provided by TV and ATDHF are not important.
+At low deformations, we see a gradual growth of $\cal J$, which is mainly caused by decrease of the pairing.
+The pairing impact overrides another factor - a change of 2qp energies $\epsilon_q+\epsilon_{q'}$ in the denominator of ${\cal J}_{\rm RB}$.
+At $\beta >$ 0.5 (SVbas) and $\beta >$ 0.4 (SkM*, SLy6), the pairing fully disappears (in accordance with calculations \cite{Losa_PRC10,Hinohara_PRC11,Yao_PRC11} where a collapse of pairing is found at similar $\beta$-values), which makes the energy factor decisive.
+At these deformations, the energy denominator increases with $\beta$ (see discussion below) and thus we get a gradual decrease of $\cal J$.
+The effect becomes fully of the mean field origin.
+The regime $d{\cal J}/d\beta <0$ is more pronounced for SkM* and SLy6 (parametrization with a small $m^*/m$), where $\cal J$ falls down almost twice.
+For even larger deformations, the trend turns back to a usual growth of $\cal J$ with $\beta$.

-Fig.\ref{Ne1} shows the same trends for $^{20}$Ne.
-It is interesting that, in both $^{24}$Mg and $^{20}$Ne, CIDDMI is less pronounced for SVbas, i.e. for the parametrization with a more developed pairing.
-So the pairing can somewhat smooth CIDDMI.
-In that respect, it is to be noted that a particle-number projection (which is considered as an improvement of BCS method) could lead in our cases to a small, but non-zero, offset of pairing \cite{Erl08a}.
-Thus in reality CIDDMI could emerge somewhat softened and not as steep as shown in the above figures.
+Fig.\ref{fig3:Ne} shows the same trends for $^{20}$Ne.
+In both $^{24}$Mg and $^{20}$Ne, the effect is less pronounced for SVbas, i.e. for the force with a more developed pairing.
+The pairing smooths the ${\cal J}(\beta)$-maximum.
+A particle-number projection (as an improvement of BCS method) could lead in our cases to some onset of pairing \cite{Bender_PRC08,Rod_PRC10,Erl08a}.

+As mentioned above, the maximum in ${\cal J}(\beta)$ at $\beta$=0.4-0.5 in $^{24}$Mg was also found in CHFB+LQRPA calculations taking into account the triaxiality and rotation~\cite{Hinohara_PRC11}.
+Altogether, ${\cal J}(\beta)$-maximum was obtained in prolate $^{24}$Mg, oblate $^{28}$Si and shape-mixed $^{26}$Mg and $^{24}$Ne~\cite{Hinohara_PRC11}.
+So this phenomenon could be rather common for light deformed nuclei.
+The study~\cite{Hinohara_PRC11} shows that i) ${\cal J}(\beta)$-maximum in $^{24}$Mg persists in the g.s. band while increasing the angular momentum $I$ and ii) this effect is basically caused by the collapse of proton and neutron pairing at $\beta$=0.4-0.5.
+The latter is in accordance with our calculations where just a collapse of pairing makes the energy impact decisive and leads to regime $d{\cal J}/d\beta <0$.
+At $\beta >$0.5, this regime occurs at zero pairing and, as shown below, is governed by evolution of a single 1ph configuration with $\beta$.